KiritchoukC/Articles/get-rid-of-new/article.md

 ---
 ## Why would I do that?

-I recenlty started a new personal project following the DDD approach.
+I recently started a new personal project following the DDD approach.

-If you striclty follow the DDD rules, you need to create a new class for each property.
+If you strictly follow the DDD rules, you need to create a new class for each property.
 And initializing those classes can quickly become a burden.

 Example: